Heart and Blood Conditions

 Pulmonary Stenosis at Seattle Children's

 Not all children with pulmonary stenosis require treatment.
-If treatment is indicated, our team has expertise in the treatment of this condition in infants and children.
+If treatment is indicated, our team has expertise in the treatment of this condition in infants, children and adolescents.
 We see many children each year with this problem.
-Often children with pulmonary stenosis need cardiac catheterization.
-Less commonly the condition requires surgery.
+Often, children with pulmonary stenosis need

-When you come to Children's, a team of people will take care of your child.
-Along with your child's cardiologist, we have neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others available, if their expertise is needed.
+When you come to Seattle Children’s, a team of people will take care of your child.
+Along with your child’s heart doctor (cardiologist), we have newborn specialists (neonatologists), lung doctors (pulmonologists), nurses, child life specialists, social workers and others available, if their expertise is needed.
 We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit ready to care for children who undergo heart surgery.
-Together we work to meet all of your child's health needs and help your family through this experience.
+Together, we work to meet all of your child’s health needs and help your family through this experience.